LOADING ...

 And so as I went on to say, you Clarksdale

-is a little old small that-a-way.
+is a little old town that-a-way.

 A lot of good been in there.

-But in traveling through them little small
+But in through them little small town

-like that, a good thing I found a man can do
+like that, a thing I found a good man can do

 things that you have.
 Ah, that's not worthwhile.